We are excited to offer this growing ad format to our publishers. Please find below a guide to installing the code into your site in 3 stages!

 First go to the Sites & Zones tab and click New Zone.

 There is a drop down menu listing all your websites, select which one you want to place the in-stream ad zone.

-This opens Click on the "Video" drop down menu and select "In-Stream" ad click "NEXT"
+Click on the Video drop-down menu and select In-Stream and click Next.

 On the next page we break it down in steps for you:

 Edit the in-stream ad zone features

 - Your Site name will appear above the edit options, which you set in the previous steps.